Michèle Mercier: Biography

 Mercier needed a role which could make her a star.
 In 1963, when it was decided to make a movie of the sensational novel Angélique, the Marquise of the Angels, she got her chance.
 Many actresses were approached to play the role of Angélique.
 Producer Francis Cosne wanted Brigitte Bardot for the part, but she refused.
 Annette Stroyberg was considered next, but judged not sufficiently well-known.
 Catherine Deneuve was too pale, Jane Fonda spoke French with an American accent, and Virna Lisi was busy in Hollywood.
 The most serious actress considered was Marina Vlady.
 She almost signed a contract, but Mercier won the role after trying out for it: she did not appreciate this very much because she was being treated like a beginner at a time when she was already well known in Italy.
 At the time she was contacted to play Angélique, she had already acted in over twenty films.
 During the next four years she made five sequels which enjoyed great success.
 However the role of Angelique was both a blessing and a curse.
 It catapulted her to almost instant stardom, rivalling Brigitte Bardot in celebrity and popularity, but the character overshadowed all other aspects of her career.
 By the end of the 1960s, the names "Angélique" and Michèle Mercier were synonymous.

 In 1991 she was a member of the jury at the 17th Moscow International Film Festival.

 Attempting to break free from the character of Angélique, Mercier played against Jean Gabin in The Thunder of God, directed by Denys de la Patellière.
 She then appeared with Robert Hossein in La Seconde Vérité, directed by Christian-Jaque.
 After this she left France and tried to restart her career in the United States, unfortunately without much success.

 After a 14-year layoff, she returned in the 1998 film La Rumbera, directed by Piero Vivarelli.
 In 1999, having lost several million francs in a business venture, Mercier had serious financial problems.
 She even planned to sell the famous wedding gown of Angélique.
 The actress confessed in Nice-Matin: "I am ruined, I'll be obliged to sell part of my paintings, my furniture, my properties, my jewels and the costumes of Angélique".
 In 2002, at the Cannes Film Festival, she presented her second book of memoirs.
 Mercier was made a chevalier dans l'Ordre des Arts et des Lettres on 6 March 2006.

-Personal life

-Mercier married the assistant director André Smagghe in 1961.
-He was an alcoholic, and later in their marriage had to be hospitalized; they divorced in 1965.
-After a long relationship she married racing driver Claude Bourillot in 1970, but he disappeared one day with all her jewels and money, leaving her penniless.
-They divorced in 1976.
-She explained that her co-star Vittorio Gassman once tried to rape her and that she was pursued by Bettino Craxi and Silvio Berlusconi.